Preserving & Canning Food

 If you pressure can, winter is a good time to replenish the basics.
 Plain chicken, beef, lamb, beans, chickpeas, chilli beans, baked beans, soups, stews and meal bases can all become incredibly useful pantry staples.

 But, for me, meals in jars are hard to beat.
-We're talking Thai chicken curry, Vietnamese beef curry, beef bourguignon, Chicken pie filling, beef stroganoff... all ready to go in jars, just needing heating and sometimes something extra like cream or coconut cream added.
-We love these are the meals are tasty and dinner is ready in the time it takes to boil a pot of potatoes, rice or pasta.
+We're talking Thai chicken curry, Vietnamese beef curry, beef bourguignon, Chicken pie filling, beef stroganoff... all ready to go straight from the shelf, just needing heating and sometimes something extra like cream or coconut cream added.
+We love these as the meals are tasty and dinner is ready in the time it takes to boil a pot of potatoes, rice or pasta.
 Honestly, it could not get any better (maybe a personal chef would top this) and I wish this for everyone.

 Not everything needs to go in a jar